 People with skin-picking disorder may feel tense or anxious just before they do it, and skin picking may relieve that feeling.

-Doctors diagnose the disorder when people pick at the skin enough to damage it, try to stop picking at their skin and cannot, and are significantly distressed by their behavior or function less well because of it.
+Doctors diagnose the disorder when people pick at the skin enough to damage it, try to decrease or stop picking at their skin and cannot, and are significantly distressed by their behavior or function less well because of it.

 People with the disorder repeatedly pick at or scratch their skin.
 They do not do it to remove a spot or blemish that they think is unattractive (as people with body dysmorphic disorder Body Dysmorphic Disorder In body dysmorphic disorder, a preoccupation with one or more nonexistent or slight defects in appearance results in significant distress and/or impairs functioning.
 People typically spend hours... read more do) or diseased.
 Some people pick at healthy skin.
 Others pick at calluses, pimples, or scabs.

 Skin picking often begins during adolescence, although it may begin at other ages.
-About 1 to 2% of people have the disorder.
+About 1 to 2% of people currently have the disorder.
 About 75% of them are female.

 The methods and areas people pick at vary from person to person.
 Some people have many sores or scarred areas.
 Other people have only a few scars or sores.
 The areas people pick at may change over time.